yixin0829/Cayman/jazz.md

 </div>

 ## Myself and Music
-I've had a bit of history with music.
 I began taking piano lessons when I was 4 years old.
-After practicing classical for 10 years, I decided to start exploring other genres: video game soundtracks, orchestral arrangements and jazz.
-Throughout highschool, I was a part of multiple bands (jazz, concert, and pit orchestra), playing the tenor saxophone and piano.
+After studying classical for 10 years, I decided to start exploring other genres: video game soundtracks, orchestral arrangements and jazz.
+Throughout highschool, I played in as many bands as I could (jazz, concert, and pit orchestra), playing the tenor saxophone and piano.
 At this time, I began discovering my interest in jazz.
 I began lessons with the renowned Canadian jazz pianist Steve Holt.
 A few friends and I formed a band called LMJC, and began performing gigs regularly at a restaurant called Hot Belly Mama's.
 We played at venues such as Trent University, Long and McQuade music stores, Mercedes-Benz, and various pubs in Peterborough, ON.
 During the Terry Fox Campaign in 2017, our band campaigned to raise money for cancer research.

 As part of the Skule™ engineering community at UofT, I have been both a member and director for Stage Band Blue, a small combo focused on performing jazz standards while developing the skills to play with other musicians.
 It was a blast organizing weekly practices and gigs.
-On the off time, I've occasionally sit in for gigs with Stage Band Gold, with big-band style jazz.
+I also sit in for gigs with Stage Band Gold and its big-band style jazz.

 In second year, I explored playing more RnB, Funk and Soul with the Skule™ Jazz Combo, and I played more traditional jazz with the Hart House Jazz Combo.